dhaks-cse/LifeGraph/README.md

 	•	View: UI built using Jetpack Compose
 	•	ViewModel: Manages UI-related data and state

-Data Handling
+Data Handling-

 	•	Local data storage is implemented using Room Database
 	•	Data is structured to support efficient querying for analytics and visualization

-Visualization
+Visualization-

 MPAndroidChart is used to generate weekly charts, enabling users to interpret their habit consistency, mood trends, and productivity patterns effectively.

-Future Improvements
+Future Improvements-

 	•	Notification system for reminders
 	•	Cloud synchronization
 	•	Advanced analytics and insights
 	•	Data export functionality

-Installation
+Installation-

 	1. Clone the repository
 	2. Open the project in Android Studio